Merimetso-Code/EmbeddedAutomotiveSecurity/Exercise2.md

 }
 ```
-Now edit the while loop and replace it with an infinite for loop.
-Within that for-loop define an 32-bit integer and then:
+Now replace the "Place My Code In Here To Create an Integer" comment with a for loop (0 to 1024).
+Within that for loop define an 32-bit integer and then:
 * Sets the integer to zero;
 * Adds 32768 to it;
 * Sets it to zero again;